 When they asked me, as a child, what I want to do when I grow up, I said: “Make jewelry”.

 I was never satisﬁed with conventional materials but I was always examining different substances.
 I wanted to create a new language where diverse materials connect into a design statement.
-I learned to “cook” Japanese alloys composed of pure silver, copper and gold.
-I experimented with a variety of different materials such as Plexiglas, dark African wood, iron, casted Aluminum, poured concrete and purple heart wood from South America and, on the other hand, also textiles, leather, rough gemstones and 18, 22 and 24 carat gold.
+I learned to “cook” Japanese alloys composed of pure Silver, Copper and Gold.
+I experimented with a variety of different materials such as Plexiglas, dark African wood, Iron, casted Aluminum, poured Concrete and Purple Heart wood from South America and, on the other hand, also textiles, leather, rough gemstones and 18, 22 and 24 Kt Gold.